WP-API/docs/extending-the-rest-api/adding-custom-endpoints.md

 Note that the permission callback also receives the Request object as the first parameter, so you can do checks based on request arguments if you need to.

+For user based permissions such as current_user_can() the app calling the REST endpoint must pass along the \_wpnonce argument that has been created with a wp_create_nonce( 'wp_rest' ) call.
+Failure to do so will cause the REST API to treat the request as if it was from a logged out user.

 ## The Controller Pattern